-- Support staff who make referrals to SPA - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.
+- Support staff who make referrals to SPA - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required - Liaise with the DDSL to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - PACE Code C 2019.
+The DSL is responsible for ensuring all staff are aware of this requirement.